-Advocacy and access: we are creating an evidence-based case for cultural education, and will use this to advocate to decision-makers and stakeholders in Leeds.
-We’re also raising awareness and access to the Leeds Cultural Education offer, by providing easy access to targeted information for schools and information for young people on creative education and progression opportunities in Leeds.
+Advocacy and Access: we are creating an evidence-based case for cultural education, and will use this to advocate to decision-makers and stakeholders in Leeds.
+We’re also raising awareness and removing barriers to Leeds’ cultural education offer, by developing targeted work where engagement is low, and providing targeted information for schools and young people on the cultural offer in the city.

 Children and Young People’s Voice and Engagement: we will ensure young people’s voice is a key part of decision making in the development of creative education opportunities.
 We will shape effective policy planning by raising the profile of young people’s perspectives and creative education needs.